Water Pollution Control

 The treatment plant is responsible for processing and treating sewage from The City of Defiance, portions of Defiance County, and The Village of Ayersville.

-The division consists of 5 administrative staff members, 4 plant operators, 4 maintenance mechanics, 4 equipment operators, and 1 lab chemist.
+The division consists of 4 administrative staff members, 4 plant operators, 1 chief operator, 4 maintenance mechanics, 4 equipment operators, and 1 lab chemist.

 Per Ohio EPA, WPC is required to administer a pretreatment program.
 Responsibilities include monitoring and controlling non-domestic industrial users to ensure that their wastewater discharges comply with federal, state, and local regulations and requirements.
 The pretreatment program’s primary goal is the protection of the sewer system, treatment plant, and the receiving stream from harmful or toxic discharges.